This page provides the release notes for the Agora Video SDK for Android.

 1. Voice Optimization

-2. Enhanced audio effect input from a built-in microphone
+2. Enhance the audio effect input from the built-in microphone

 In an interactive broadcast scenario, the host can enhance the local audio effects from the built-in microphone with the